fabric8io/fabric8/doc/brokerTopology.md

 The **standby.group** (which defaults to the group) is used to ensure that each container is only master of 1 logical broker; to avoid running 3 containers and 1 of them being master of both broker1 and broker2

+## Store and forward networks

+Store and forward networks are excellent way to connect geographically dispersed brokers.
+You can have a broker group for the US east region and another group for US west region.
+Then clients can connect to their local broker, but we still can pass messages between regions through store and forward network.
+We can easily network brokers from different groups, by defining the **networks** property in the profile.

 ## Implementation details

 Each logical Master/Slave broker, Replicated broker set, or N + 1 group of brokers maps to a Profile in Fabric.
 Each will have a single broker inside the profile configuration - apart from (C) N+1 Broker which will have N broker configurations.